FirmwGuy/CEP/docs/BUILD.md

   - Force on/off with `-Dzip=enabled|disabled`.
 The default `auto` builds when `libzip` is detected.

 - Episodic executor backend
-  - Cooperative stub backend ships today.
-Pass `-Dexecutor_backend=threaded` to opt into the forthcoming threaded backend; on wasm/emscripten builds Meson automatically falls back to the stub path.
+  - `-Dexecutor_backend=stub` keeps the cooperative queue bound to the heartbeat (deterministic, single-threaded).
+  - `-Dexecutor_backend=threaded` launches a worker pool sized to the available CPUs and preserves TLS budgeting/cancellation semantics.
+The option requires pthreads (or the Win32 thread primitives surfaced via `cep_sync.c`). wasm/emscripten builds auto-downgrade to `stub` even when the option is forced.

 ## Offline Fallback (No Meson/Ninja)